devops-42/katacoda-docker-playground/1/step2.md

 `docker images`{{execute}}

 What happened?
-The Docker daemon contacted the default registry ([Docker hub](https://hub.docker.com)) and checked, whether an image exists with the name `nginx`.
+The Docker daemon contacted the default registry ([Dockerhub](https://hub.docker.com)) and checked, whether an image exists with the name `nginx`.
 We didn‘t specify a special image version, thus Docker requested to pull the `latest` tag.